tenox7/ttyplot/README.md

 for other platforms see [releases tab](https://github.com/tenox7/ttyplot/releases), also [older versions](https://github.com/tenox7/ttyplot/releases/tag/1.4)

 ## examples

+note: the examples provided are not meant to be exhaustive or even fully working in every case, just some ideas to expand on

 ### cpu usage from vmstat using awk to pick the right column